Smart-Trafficlab/TransformerLight/README.md

 Additionally, the learning process of TransformerLight is much more stable by replacing the residual connections with gated transformer blocks due to a dynamic system perspective.
 Through numerical experiments on offline datasets, we demonstrate that the TransformerLight model: (1) can build a high-performance adaptive TSC model without dynamic programming; (2) achieves a new state-of-the-art compared to most published offline RL methods so far; and (3) shows a more stable learning process than offline RL and recent Transformer-based methods.
 The relevant dataset and code are available at https://github.com/Smart-Trafficlab/TransformerLight.

+## Experiment

+**run_DT.py, run_TT.py, run_decision_transforlight.py:**
+Scripts that run traffic simulation experiments using specified traffic scenarios.

+**run_test.py:**
+A traffic simulation testing framework is implemented that allows the evaluation of trained traffic models using different traffic scenarios.

+**summary.py:**
+It is used to summarize and analyze test results of RL algorithm and conventional methods, calculate indicators such as duration and number of vehicles, and generate summary reports.